avocode/avocode/sketch-plugin.md

 ## Changelog
+### 42.0.0 (January 25, 2017)
+- Sketch 42 Support on El Capitan 10.11.6
+- when you hover over Artboard name, the full name will be showed

 ### 41.0.0 (November 8, 2016)
 - Sketch 41 Support
 - changed versioning to mirror supported Sketch version.
 Sketch 39 and 40 are still supported by this version.